FHiRE-spectrograph/FHiRE_GAM/README.md

 []Add a protocol to spiral search about a bright target to line up the optical fiber on the brightest spectra.

 ADC:
-[]Show important Telinfo stats on the ADC window.
-[]Add capability to manually set the rotation and parallactic angle of the ADC for testing.
 []Show nominal ADC values.

 Communicating with other RPis: